emilyriehl/emilyriehl.github.io/_pages/seminar.md

 - March 12, [Daniel Carranza](https://daniel-carranza.github.io/), Johns Hopkins

+Title: Calculus of fractions for quasicategories

+Abstract: A central object of interest in abstract homotopy theory is the localization of marked categories.
+One case of interest is when the marked category admits a "calculus of fractions".
+This condition was introduced by P. Gabriel and M. Zisman to construct better-behaved models for the localization.
+For instance, in their model of the localization, morphisms are given by spans rather than arbitrary zig-zags, and the localization functor preserves any finite colimits that exist in the original category.

+In this talk, I will present a generalization (joint with C. Kapulkin and Z. Lindsey) of calculus of fractions to the setting of infinity categories (specifically quasicategories) and show how a workable model for the localization can be constructed using a marked variant of Kan's Ex-functor.
+No prior familiarity with calculus of fractions or quasicategories is required!

 - March 26, [Jonathan Weinberger](https://sites.google.com/view/jonathanweinberger), Johns Hopkins

 - April 9, Anna Matsui, Johns Hopkins